pmean/build-website/text/07/PromotingYourBook.md

 > conflict of interest because almost all of our recommendations concern
 > issues where there is no commercial advantage to any party.
 I would
 > have more difficulty if I owned stock in a company like SPSS, Inc.,
-> that sells statistical software, but thankfully I don\'t.
+> that sells statistical software, but thankfully I don't.
 I do have
 > several tote bags that I received at the Joint Statistical Meetings,
 > and these bags typically display the logo of various statistical
 > software companies that have sponsored these meetings.
 >
 > There is one big potential conflict of interest.
 I am co-inventor on a
 > patent that is currently being reviewed by the U.S. Patent Office.
 The
-> patent is actually held by Children\'s Mercy Hospital, but through our
+> patent is actually held by Children's Mercy Hospital, but through our
 > intellectual property policy, I end up getting a share of any
 > royalties that come from this patent.
 When I talk about some of the
 > methodology that was incorporated in this grant, I should be careful
 > to specify this.
-I haven\'t gotten a dime yet on this patent, but the
+I haven't gotten a dime yet on this patent, but the
 > potential is there.
 I have not been as careful with this as I should
 > be, mostly because the work on the patent has been seven years of
 > agony with the promise of a payoff always hovering off somewhere in